octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/forum-community/discourse.md

   website: https://www.discourse.org/plugins/github.html
   iframe_website: /website/applications/forum-community/discourse
   direct_link: true
-  dashboardImage: /images/applications/forum-community/discourse/screenshot-1.jpg
-  short_description: Discourse is an open-source discussion platform built for the next decade of the Internet.
-  description: "Discourse is an open-source Internet forum and mailing-list management software application.
-It's an attempt to reimagine what a modern Internet discussion forum should be in a world of ubiquitous smartphones, tablets, Facebook and Twitter.
-You can use it as a mailing list, discussion forum, long-form chatroom, and more.
-It can be self-hosted."
+  description: "Discourse is a revolutionary open-source Internet forum and mailing-list management software designed to reimagine online discussions.
+As the world becomes increasingly mobile with smartphones, tablets, and social media platforms like Facebook and Twitter, Discourse offers a dynamic solution for community engagement.
+Whether used as a traditional mailing list, a discussion forum, or a long-form chatroom, Discourse enhances user interaction with features designed for the modern internet experience.
+This self-hosted platform allows communities to communicate seamlessly, facilitating continuous conversations with just-in-time loading, dynamic notifications, and intuitive design.
+Discourse stands out as a flexible and powerful tool to foster engaging discussions for both small groups and large online communities."
   features:
-    - title: Conversations, not pages
+    - title: Conversations, Not Pages
-      description: Why break conversations into awkward and arbitrary pages, where you have to constantly find the Next Page button?
-We’ve replaced all that with the power of just-in-time loading.
-Want to read more?
-Keep scrolling down.
+      description: "Discourse eliminates the need for awkward, page-based navigation by offering just-in-time loading.
+Continue reading without interruption as the conversation flows seamlessly in an endless stream."
-    - title: Dynamic notifications
+    - title: Dynamic Notifications
-      description: When someone quotes your post, we’ll notify you.
-When someone mentions your @name, we’ll notify you.
-When someone replies to your post… well, you get the idea.
-And if you’re not around, we’ll email you, too.
+      description: "Stay updated with real-time notifications.
+Discourse alerts you when someone quotes your post, mentions your username, or replies to your thread.
+If you're offline, you'll receive email updates to keep you informed."
-    - title: Simple, but with context
+    - title: Simple, but with Context
-      description: Discourse is a simple, flat forum, where replies flow down the page in a line.
-Expand context at the bottom and top of each post, and also in quotes, to reveal the full conversation without losing your place.
+      description: "Enjoy a clean, flat forum design where replies flow naturally down the page.
+Expand context for posts and quotes to view the full conversation without losing track of the ongoing discussion."
-    - title: Links automatically expand
+    - title: Links Automatically Expand
-      description: Want to share a cool link you found?
-Just paste it in on a single line and we’ll make it awesome.
-Links to Wikipedia, YouTube, Amazon, GitHub, Twitter, Flickr, and hundreds of other popular websites automatically expand to provide additional context and information.
+      description: "Share links effortlessly.
+Discourse automatically expands links from popular websites such as Wikipedia, YouTube, GitHub, and Twitter to provide additional context and information, enhancing user experience"
+    - title: Trust Levels for Moderation
+      description: "Empower community members with trust levels that evolve based on participation and contributions.
+This system ensures that your forum stays organized and trustworthy, with automatic moderation based on user engagement."
+    - title: Mobile-Friendly Interface
+      description: "Discourse is designed to be mobile-first, ensuring a smooth user experience on smartphones and tablets.
+Participate in discussions from anywhere, at any time, with a responsive layout that adapts to various screen sizes."
   screenshots:
     - /images/applications/forum-community/discourse/screenshot-1.jpg
     - /images/applications/forum-community/discourse/screenshot-2.jpg